the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

 When running the file in the browser, the JavaScript code still upper cases all the texts.
 What if you would want to change only the food paragraphs and not the animal paragraphs via JavaScript?
-We could use a more specific selector which entails the surrounding `<div>` element's `class` attribute:
+We could use a more specific selector which entails the surrounding `<div>` element's `class` attribute.
+In this case, we want to select all paragraphs which are located in an element with the class `food`:

 {title="main.js",lang="javascript"}
 ~~~~~~~